HemanjaliAdini/nutriton_analysis_private/README.md

 ### Flask App

-Flask is a small and lightweight Python web framework that provides useful tools and features that make creating web applications in Python easier.
-It gives developers flexibility and is a more accessible framework for new developers since you can build a web application quickly using only a single Python file.
-Flask is also extensible and doesn’t force a particular directory structure or require complicated boilerplate code before getting started.
+Flask is a compact and lightweight Python web framework designed to simplify the process of creating web applications.
+It offers valuable tools and features, making web development in Python more accessible.
+Its flexibility and simplicity make it particularly beginner-friendly, allowing developers to swiftly build web applications using just one Python file.
+Flask is also adaptable and doesn't impose a specific directory structure or demand intricate boilerplate code at the outset.

 Flask uses the Jinja template engine to dynamically build HTML pages using familiar Python concepts such as variables, loops, lists, and so on.

 ### RESTful-API

-A REST API (also known as RESTful API) is an application programming interface (API or web API) that conforms to the constraints of REST architectural style and allows for interaction with RESTful web services.
-REST stands for representational state transfer and was created by computer scientist Roy Fielding.
+A REST API, short for Representational State Transfer Application Programming Interface, adheres to the principles of the REST architectural style.
+It enables interaction with RESTful web services and follows the guidelines established by computer scientist Roy Fielding.
+REST, which stands for representational state transfer, forms the basis of this approach.

-**Flask-RESTful** is an extension for Flask that adds support for quickly building REST APIs.
-It is a lightweight abstraction that works with your existing ORM/libraries.
-Flask-RESTful encourages best practices with minimal setup.
-If you are familiar with Flask, Flask-RESTful should be easy to pick up.
+**Flask-RESTful** is an extension designed for Flask, which enhances its capabilities by enabling the efficient creation of REST APIs.
+This extension provides a streamlined abstraction layer that seamlessly integrates with your current Object-Relational Mapping (ORM) and libraries.
+Flask-RESTful promotes the adoption of best practices while requiring only minimal configuration.
+If you are already familiar with Flask, getting acquainted with Flask-RESTful should be a straightforward process.

 ### CRUD Operations